mttmccb/PostCSSTalk/slides/02-css/01-what-is-css.md

 * Set of Rules
 * Describes the style of web pages and UIs
-  * Colors, layout, and fonts
+  * Colours, layout, and fonts
-* Separation of Structure and Styling
+* Separation the presentation from the content

 <pre class="fragment fade-in"><code data-trim data-noescape>
 selector <span class="fragment fade-in">{ property: <span class="fragment fade-in">value</span>; }